libcxx/Snowlake/docs/source/tutorial.rst

 TypeAnnotationTeardownMethod
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The **TypeAnnotationTeardownMethod** field is an optional field that specifies the name of the C++ member function that can be used to perform temporary type registration teardown.
+The **TypeAnnotationTeardownMethod** field is an optional attribute that specifies the name of the C++ member function that can be used to perform temporary type registration teardown.

-The signature of such function is that the return type be `void`, and takes a single parameter of type class specified by the `TypeClass <#typeclass>`_ field above.
+The signature of such function is that the return type be `void`, with a single parameter of type class specified by the `TypeClass <#typeclass>`_ field above.

-This field is used in conjunction with the `TypeAnnotationSetupMethod <#typeannotationsetupmethod>`_ field to perform setup and teardown.
+This field is used in conjunction with the `TypeAnnotationSetupMethod <#typeannotationsetupmethod>`_ field to perform type registration setup and teardown.

+For more details on type registration setup and teardown, refer to `While-clause <#while-clause>`_ section below.

 The syntax for this field is: